Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Model Evaluation

+\paragraph{Generalization to different ITE methods} We tested the generalizability of our model to simulate human-like behavior for manual typing, and to simulate typing without auto-correction.
+To simulate manual typing, we slightly modified the RL model by removing suggestion-related actions (gaze on suggestions for Vision and pick for Finger).
+In addition, the suggestion list status in the observation space will always remain `Unknown'.
+We then retrained eight agents in the same way as described above and fitted the cognitive parameters to the behavioral metrics.
+We evaluate its performance by comparing the simulated behavior against human data from the How-we-type-mobile dataset~\cite{jiang2020we}, and against simulations produced by the CRTypist model~\cite{shi2024crtypist}.
+With orthographic processing incorporated, the simulation produces realistic and consistent results that are generally closer to human data than those of CRTypist.
+Full results are shown in~\autoref{tab:general_1} Appendix~\ref{sec:eval_tables}.
 Next, we tested the model’s ability to simulate typing without auto-correction by disabling this function in the suggestion system.
-We focused on nine WS-Gaze dataset~\cite{2025suggestion} participants who reported not using auto-correction and compared their metrics with simulations under the same condition.
+We focused on nine WS-Gaze dataset~\cite{2025suggestion} participants who reported not using auto-correction and compared their metrics with simulations under the same conditions.
 The results show that the model closely replicates their behavior.
-Interestingly, isolating this subgroup in the empirical data revealed patterns not discussed in the original paper~\cite{2025suggestion}: higher suggestion use, lower failure rates, earlier suggestion checking, and increased backspace usage.
+Interestingly, isolating this subgroup, compared to the 18 participants who used auto-correction in the empirical data, reveals patterns not discussed in the original paper~\cite{2025suggestion}: higher suggestion use (0.23 vs. 0.15), lower failure rates (0.33 vs. 0.41), and slightly higher backspace usage (0.09 vs. 0.08).
 This trend is intuitive: without auto-correction, users must either backspace to fix errors or rely more strategically on suggestions.
-For comparison, ~\autoref{tab:general_2} also reports metrics for the 18 participants who did use auto-correction.
 The model reproduced these contrasts and generalized well across different ITE methods.
+Full results are shown in~\autoref{tab:general_2} Appendix~\ref{sec:eval_tables}.